Kp0c/report-danger/REAME.md

 > Note: Make sure that you test app on localhost or added your host to 'unsafely-treat-insecure-origin-as-secure'.
 Otherwise Chrome won't allow to get
 > geolocation

+> Note 2: if you want to test it on PC, make sure that you enabled orientation sensor in chrome

 ## How to test
 1. Clone the repo
 2. Run `npm install`